 - River Conditions Forecast is a general message posted weekly on the Home and Current Conditions webpages.
 This message is updated more frequently during periods of high flows or when river conditions are expected to change rapidly.
 The most recent messages remain available in the ‘Latest News’ section.
 Older messages can be found in the Archives section of ‘Latest News’ .

-- A detailed four-day forecast including flow and water level values is also provided at five locations within the basin during the spring freshet period or other high-water events.
+- A detailed four-day forecast including flow and water level values is also provided at seven locations within the basin during the spring freshet period or other high-water events.
 Refer to Forecasts

 - Press releases regarding changing conditions in the river are available on the Home webpage and in the Latest News